-Our CEO formulates recommendations regarding our executive officers' compensation (except for his own compensation) for the Compensation Committee using the factors mentioned above and his performance evaluation.
-Our CEO does not use a specific formula.
+Our CEO makes pay recommendations to the Compensation Committee regarding our executive officers' compensation (except for his own compensation) for the Compensation Committee using the factors mentioned above and his own review of each NEO's performance.

 Our CEO conducts this assessment with the assistance of our Chief People Officer.
 Our CEO then makes formal recommendations to the Compensation Committee, using data from compensation firms Mercer and Radford, regarding adjustments to base salary, annual cash incentive bonus opportunities and equity awards for his team.
 Our CEO also recommends performance measures and related target levels for annual cash incentive bonuses and equity awards for senior management.